-A few weeks ago, we talked about why feedback surveys are a helpful tool to help towards success.
-This got our wheels turning and made us prompted us to talk about specifically what you can do to get the most back from feedback surveys.
+We’ve written before about how feedback surveys are a helpful tool to help towards success.
+This got our wheels turning and prompted us to talk specifically about what you can do to get the most back from feedback surveys.

 What’s the first thing that comes to mind when you think of research?